 My name is Ev’Yan Whitney.
-I’m a sexuality doula™, a sex educator and facilitator, and I began doing this work from my own personal longing to become sexually free.
+I’m a sexuality doula™, a sex educator and facilitator, and I began doing this work in 2011 from my own personal longing to become sexually free.

 I’ve been on my sexual liberation journey for more than a decade, and as I’ve continued to unshame and reclaim my sexuality, my work has expanded to an even deeper purpose: